Blue Screen of Death (BSOD): How to Fix the Blue Screen of Death on Windows 10 and 11

 3. How do I find out what caused my BSOD error?

-You can check error codes displayed on the blue screen or use Windows Event Viewer.
-For accurate diagnosis, WinTechSupport experts can help.
+You can check the error code on the blue screen or use Windows Event Viewer.
+For accurate diagnosis, professional online computer support is recommended.

 4. Does reinstalling Windows fix the Blue Screen of Death?